-When you use my method of washing and pre-soaking rice, it’s important to ignore what the rice bag’s direction or a recipe says about the water level.
-You only need 1:1 ratio of water to rice.
+For the sake of clarification, when I say "rice", I'm referring to medium grain rice.
+You can use the stovetop method, like this dude, in trying to cook the best way to reduce arsenic (and I'm sure it works!) but again, it's too elaborate for me to even attempt on a daily basis.
+So I'll stick with my pressure cooker.
+When you use my method of washing and pre-soaking rice, it's important to ignore what the rice bag's direction or a recipe says about the water level.
+Normally, you only need 1:1 ratio of water to rice.
 In other words, if you use 1 Cup of rice, use 1 Cup of water.
 If you use 2 Cups of rice, use 2 Cups of water.
 You get the picture.
 When you put water in the pot to cook rice, the water level will be slightly above the rice level.
-Ignore the “fist” or the “knuckle” or the “index finger” or even the water level line in a rice cooker method.
-Just use 1:1 ratio of water to rice…unless you want a different rice consistency.
-Then, you’ll have to adjust the water accordingly.
+Ignore the "fist" or the "knuckle" or the "index finger" or even the water level line in a rice cooker method.
+Just use 1:1 ratio of water to rice...unless you want a different rice consistency.
+Then, you'll have to adjust the water accordingly.

-For Instant Potters: You can make up to 10 cups of rice in the Instant Pot but I like to be safer and make 8 cups.
-Also, my directions stay the same regardless of how much rice you are making.
-Add rice and water according to the above directions, close the pressure release valve, press the “RICE” setting, which is preset at 12 minutes for Medium Grain Rice.
-Also, the “Rice” setting is preset at “Low Pressure”.
-This is to ensure that any starchy foam will be kept to a minimum on Low Pressure so it doesn’t clog up the vents or spew out extra starch when the pressure gets released.
-For Jasmine and Basmati rice, use 4 minutes set at the “Rice” function.
+For Instant Pot: You can make up to 10 cups of rice in the Instant Pot but I like to be safer and make 8 cups with ⅞:1 ratio of water to rice.
+That's because you don't lose any moisture when cooking in a pressure cooker.
+My directions stay the same for 2 cups of rice or more.
+Add rice and water according to the above directions, close the pressure release valve, press the "RICE" setting, which is preset at 12 minutes for Medium Grain Rice.
+Also, the "Rice" setting is preset at "Low Pressure".
+This is to ensure that any starchy foam will be kept to a minimum on Low Pressure so it doesn't clog up the vents or spew out extra starch when the pressure gets released.
+For Jasmine and Basmati rice, use 6 minutes set at the "Rice" function.
 Use the Natural Pressure Release (NPR) method after rice is done.
-Do NOT keep rice under the “Warm” setting.
-It will harden at the bottom.
-So take out the leftover rice and once it’s cooled, store it in an airtight container and refrigerate.
-You can always reheat under “Steam” when needed.
+Do NOT keep rice under the "Warm" setting.
+The rice will harden at the bottom.
+Take out the leftover rice and once it's cooled, store it in an airtight container and refrigerate.
+You can always reheat under "Steam" when needed.
 Cold rice has resistant starch so it has less carb too.

 Well, there you have it.
 This is how I prepare and cook rice to reduce arsenic.
 And if you want to reduce arsenic level even more, try mixing Jasmine or Basmati rice with medium grain rice.
 You still have the sticky consistency but with less arsenic level.